Ridding Home of Unused Drugs Discourages Abuse and Addiction

 It is critical to get unused, unwanted and expired prescription drugs out of family medicine cabinets before they can fall into the hands of children and others who might use them to fuel addiction.
 This year, along with the take-back sites at community locations across north Alabama, the U.S. Attorney’s Office will provide new drug- neutralizing pouches that will be given out at some of the take-back sites for people to try at home.

-The patented Deterra Drug Deactivation System neutralizes prescription drugs poured into the foil pouches that contain a proprietary activated carbon, rendering the drugs ineffective for misuse and safe for the environment, according to Deterra’s manufacturer, Minneapolis-based Verde Technologies.
+The patented Deterra Drug Deactivation System deactivates prescription drugs poured into the foil pouches that contain a proprietary activated carbon, rendering the drugs ineffective for misuse and safe for the environment, according to Deterra’s manufacturer, Minneapolis-based Verde Technologies.

 “We live in a state with one of the nation’s highest per capita rates of opioid painkiller prescriptions,” Vance said.
 “It is a fact that there is a strong link between